 #3 – Spiders May Help Curtail Disease Spread

-Many household pests such as mosquitoes, flies, roaches, and other insects are known to be perfect carriers of diseases.
-Spiders find these household pests quite tasty, keeping you and your family healthy.
+Spiders find these household pests quite tasty, helping to keep you and your family healthy.

 How to Get Rid of Baby Spiders

-Even after understanding how beneficial spiders can be, some of us simply don’t want dozens (or hundreds) of tiny, black spiderlings crawling around inside our house.
+Some of us simply don’t want dozens (or hundreds) of tiny yellow or black baby spiders crawling around inside our house.

 #2 – Vacuum